virinchiv/Autonomous-Blue-Team-Security-Platform/README.md

 # LogShield AI - Intelligent Log Analysis & Threat Detection

-An intelligent cybersecurity platform that automatically analyzes log files and detects threats using a hybrid ML + rules pipeline, generating human-readable incident reports with AI-powered analysis.
+An intelligent cybersecurity platform that automatically analyzes log files and detects threats using a hybrid rules + ML + LLM pipeline, generating human-readable incident reports with AI-powered analysis.

 ## 🚀 Quick Start

 ### Analyze Your Log Files
-The fastest way to see AION in action is to analyze your own log files:
+The fastest way to see the system in action is to analyze your own log files:

 ```bash
 # Try the sample logs